-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • A template would be published by DLGSC.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS A template would be published by DLGSC.
 This default template will come into force if a council and CEO do not make a specific other agreement within a certain timeframe following any election.
 5.4 Local Governments May Pay Superannua tion Contributions for Elected Members Elected members are eligible to receive sitting fees or an annual allowance.
 Superannuation is not paid to elected members.
 However, councillors can currently divert part of their allowances to a superannuation fund.
 Councils should be reflective and representative of the people living within the district.
 Local governments should be empowered to remove any barriers to the participation of gender and age diverse people on councils.
 It is proposed that local governments should be able to decide, through a vote of council, to pay superannuation contributions for elected members.
 These contributions would be additional to existing allowances.
 Superannuation is widely recognised as an important entitlement to provide long term financial security.
 Other states have already moved to allow councils to make superannuation contributions for councillors.
 Allowing council to provide superannuation is important part of encouraging equality for people represented on council - particularly for women and younger people.
 Providing superannuation to councillors recognises that the commitment to elected office can reduce a person's opportunity to undertake employment and earn superannuation contributions.
-Do not agree, Elected Member can deposit part of the sitting fees into a super fund.
-This proposed reform is basically a pay rise of approx 10%.
-The ratepayer will wear this cost.
-5.5 Local Governments May Establish Educat tion Allowances Local government elected members must complete mandatory training.
+Agree in principle.
+5.5 Local Governments May Establish Education tion Allowances Local government elected members must complete mandatory training.
 There is no specific allowance for undertaking further education.
 Local governments will have the option of contributing to the education expenses for councillors, up to a defined maximum value, for tuition costs for further education that is directly related to their role on council.
 Councils will be able to decide on a policy for education expenses, up to a maximum yearly value for each councillor.
-Councils may also decide not to make this entitlement available to elected members. agree
+Councils may also decide not to make this entitlement available to elected members.
+Agree in principle.

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Any allowance would only be able to be used for tuition fees for courses, such as training programs, diplomas, and university studies, which relate to local government.
 Where it is made available, this allowance will help councillors further develop skills to assist with making informed decisions on important questions before council, and also provide professional development opportunities for councillors.
 5.6 Standardised Election Caretaker period There is currently no requirement for a formal caretaker period, with individual councils operating under their own policies and procedures.
 This is commonly a point of public confusion.
 A statewide caretaker period for local governments is proposed.
 All local governments across the State would have the same clearly defined election period, during which: Councils do not make major decisions with criteria to be developed defining 'major' Incumbent councillors who nominate for re-election are not to represent the local government, act on behalf of the council, or use local government resources to support campaigning activities.
 There are consistent election conduct rules for all candidates.
-Agree this proposed reform will legally stop an incumbent elected member from campaign activities on a decision at Council for the whole purpose of the incumbent Councillor to run an election campaign on that decision.
+Agree in principle, however 'major' needs to be defined without ambiguity.
+In addition, I would also recommend that 'allowable major' and all minor items allowed onto the agenda during a caretaker period, are to be limited to 'general district' items only.
 5.7 Remove WALGA from the Act The Western Australian Local Government Association (WALGA) is constituted under the Local Government Act 1995.
 The Local Government Panel Report and the Select Committee Report included this recommendation.
-The Local Government Panel Report recommended that WALGA not be constituted under the Local Government Act 1995.
-Separating WALGA out of the Act will provide clarity that WALGA is not a State Government entity.
-Agree
+WALGA not be constituted under the Local Government Act 1995.
+Agree in principle.